-In the period February-March, each potential internship site will receive an email inviting them to register their internship vacancies for the next academic year via Thomas More's internship portal Thomas More_Toerisme en recreatiemanagement_Guidelines Internship_Elisabeth Uvin-Inge Ledegen 9 https://stages.thomasmore.be/stageportaal/Default.aspx .
+In the period February-March, each potential internship site will receive an email inviting them to register their internship vacancies for the next academic year via Thomas More's internship portal. https://stages.thomasmore.be/stageportaal/Default.aspx .

 Once logged in, you will be guided step by step through the internship portal and at the end you will be able to generate a summary of the internship vacancies you make available for our programme.